gis-ops/dbscan-clustering/README.md

 ```

-Drum roll... and that's it!
+Drum roll...

 ### Wrap-up

-At this point you have managed to build a simple web-app based on react, redux, turfjs and leaflet which fetches and consumes places from HERE Maps.
+At this point you have managed to build a simple web-app based on react, redux, turfjs and leaflet which fetches and consumes places from HERE Maps and is able to compute DBScan clusters.
 Congratulations!

 As you may have already gathered from the documentation, the HERE Maps Places API is fairly feature rich and we haven't implemented all of the possible options and features.
 To this end, if you are interested to enhance the code we built together in this tutorial with new features feel free to create a pull request.

-If you have ideas how to improve this tutorial or in case something didn't work as you expected please feel free to leave some lovely feedback on our [GitHub](https://github.com/gis-ops/tutorials/issues/new).
+And if you have ideas how to improve this tutorial or in case something didn't work as you expected please feel free to leave some lovely feedback on our [GitHub](https://github.com/gis-ops/tutorials/issues/new).

 Thanks for working through this tutorial - your GIS-OPS team.